openvinotoolkit/openvino/docs/install_guides/deployment-manager-tool.md

 > **IMPORTANT**: The operating system on the target system must be the same as the development system on which you are creating the package.
 For example, if the target system is Ubuntu 18.04, the deployment package must be created from the OpenVINO™ toolkit installed on Ubuntu 18.04.

+> **TIP**: If your application requires additional dependencies, including the Microsoft Visual C++ Redistributable, use the ['--user_data' option](https://docs.openvino.ai/latest/openvino_docs_install_guides_deployment_manager_tool.html#run-standard-cli-mode) to add them to the deployment archive.
+Install these dependencies on the target host before running inference.

 ## Create Deployment Package Using Deployment Manager

 There are two ways to create a deployment package that includes inference-related components of the OpenVINO™ toolkit: you can run the Deployment Manager tool in either interactive or standard CLI mode.